Scottish Episcopal Church History

 But, to begin at the beginning, we need to go back further still.
 From the time of the earliest Christians in our land, who were probably soldiers in the Roman Legions, until 1560 there was just one church in Scotland and it was in communion with the Bishop of Rome, the Pope.
 Within this Church there were shades of opinion, such as the seventh century clash between the Roman and Celtic parts of the Church and the question of whether Scotland (without an Archbishop until 1472) should be subject to the oversight of an Archbishop in England - a question settled by the Pope in 1188 who declared Scotland's Church “a special daughter....subject only to the Bishop of Rome".

 Eventually, however, the “shades” deepened into divisions, which led to the Reformation and, in 1560, the emergence of separate denominations.
 Initially these were the Episcopal, Presbyterian and Roman Catholic Churches and of them the Episcopalians and Presbyterians have each at times (and sometimes the same time) been called The Church of Scotland.
-The name continues for the Presbyterian Church to this day while in the Episcopal Church it was used for nearly three hundred years - well into the nineteenth century - and was followed, for ten years, by The Protestant Episcopal Church in Scotland, then The Episcopal Church in Scotland, a name more appropriate as the Episcopalians were not truly Protestant, seeing themselves still as part of the universal Catholic church .
-In the late 1970s the name was changed once more to the more simple (and more bland) The Scottish Episcopal Church.
+The name continues for the Presbyterian Church to this day while in the Episcopal Church it was used for nearly three hundred years - well into the nineteenth century - and was followed, for ten years, by The Protestant Episcopal Church in Scotland, then The Episcopal Church in Scotland, a name more appropriate as the Episcopalians were not really Protestant, seeing themselves still as part of the universal Catholic church .
+In the late 1970s the name was changed once more to the more simple (and rather more bland) The Scottish Episcopal Church.

 The word “Reformation” covers a wide series of changes in Western Christianity between the 14th and 17th centuries.
 It began with John Wycliffe (1329-84), an English philosopher and priest, who argued that the Pope’s claims were not founded in Scripture.
 The Lollards and Hussites in Europe took his views further and, although successive Popes regained authority, discontent continued to simmer.
 In Germany Martin Luther (1483-1546), the Vicar-General of eleven Augustinian monasteries, began to teach that faith alone and not works is the ground for justification before God.
 In Switzerland Ulrich Zwingli (1484-1531) and John Calvin (1509-64) went further still and carried through anti-papal, anti-hierarchic and anti-monastic reforms with a new theology.

 The situation in England was complicated by the desire of Henry VIII and his chief minister, Thomas Cromwell, to extend the sovereign’s power into every area of English life.
-Thomas Cromwell was in sympathy with the Reformers in Europe and a point of crisis came in 1527 when Henry, anxious about the future of the Tudor dynasty, wanted the annulment of his marriage to Catherine of Aragon so that he might re-marry.
+Thomas Cromwell had some sympathy with the Reformers in Europe and a point of crisis came in 1527 when Henry, anxious about the future of the Tudor dynasty, wanted the annulment of his marriage to Catherine of Aragon so that he might re-marry.
 This was refused by Pope Clement VII and eventually Henry broke with Rome and declared the Church of England to be the established Church in the land, with himself as its Supreme Governor.
 Thomas Cranmer, Archbishop of Canterbury, pronounced the king's divorce and conducted his wedding to Anne Boleyn.

 In Scotland the Reformation had a different catalyst to the one in England.
 The early death of James IV at the Battle of Flodden in 1515 left the crown to his seventeen month old son, James V, and the care of the kingdom to a succession of Regents, including James IV’s widow, Margaret Tudor, and Archibald Douglas, 6th Earl of Angus, who married the widowed Queen.
 Estranged from her, he kept the young king a virtual prisoner while governing in his name until James, aged fourteen, escaped, and the Earl went into exile.